chenphilo/philoidea/离开确定性_Titelbaum/quiting certainty.md

 一些桥梁原则的例子：

 Harman (1986) does an excellent job of drawing our attention to pernicious assumptions about the bridge principle between **logical consequence** and **norms for reasoning**.
-> “At this point, Mary’s beliefs are jointly inconsistent and therefore imply any proposition whatsoever.
+> “At this point, Mary's beliefs are jointly inconsistent and therefore imply any proposition whatsoever.
 This does not authorize Mary to infer any proposition whatsoever” (1986)

 Carnap:
 >  if an evidence sentence e confirms a hypothesis h to degree r, then an agent whose total evidence is represented by e is justified in believing h to degree r (1950, p.
 211)
 >
 ![Figure-2-3](Figure-2-3.png)

-The triangle used most often by Bayesians relates a function from some set to the reals, **a philosophical notion of “probability,”** and normative requirements on an agent’s degrees of belief.
+The triangle used most often by Bayesians relates a function from some set to the reals, **a philosophical notion of “probability,”** and normative requirements on an agent's degrees of belief.

 ![Figure-2-4](Figure-2-4.png)